The relative reduction in error when we go from a baseline model

 a predictive model, can measure the strength of the relationship between

 two features.
-In other words, x2y
+In other words, x2y measures the ability of x

-.
+to predict y.
 We use CART (Classification And Regression Trees) models

 to be able to 1) compare numerical and non-numerical features, 2) detect